VirusPilot/stratux-pi4/README.md

 - Latest 64bit RasPiOS Lite Image from here: http://downloads.raspberrypi.org/raspios_lite_arm64/images/
 - https://github.com/VirusPilot/stratux

-It furthermore now (optionally) includes https://github.com/TomBric/stratux-radar-display:
-- please note that the setup script execution for the radar display takes significantly longer (only once)
-- in /etc/rc.local you need to enable your particular display type after the setup script has finished

 It also includes the option to use ublox AssistNow Online if you have an account:
 - in /etc/rc.local you need to enable the respective entry and replace `myToken` with your individual ublox token accordingly